ian-IBCIRL/IB-PP4-MVP/README.md

 and `pip3 install dj_database_url==0.5.0 psycopg2`
 and `pip3 install dj3-cloudinary-storage`

+Once all is installed, you can record the installed packages to requirements.txt with `pip3 freeze > requirements.txt`

+and reload them with `pip3 install -r requirements.txt`

 To create the essential manage.py file and the key step in enabling the site to launch use `django-admin startproject "put your appname here" .` don't forget the DOT at the end !!
 We used driverblog for our blog about cars and other vehicles.